GridTools/gt4py/.github/pull_request_template.md

 ---
 <type>[<scope>]: <one-line-summary>

-[description of the main changes with links to appropriate documents/issues/references/...]
+[description of the main changes with links to appropriate issues/documents/references/...]

-Reviewed-by: John Who <github_handle | email>
 ---

 <type>: